 Example of forums and its target audience:

-- Reddit: the ultimate forum with specific audience in each subreddit
+- Reddit: the ultimate forum with a specific audience in each subreddit

 - Indie Hacker: independent product creators, most with development background